artefazosya/Norbu_App/index.md

 Middle East and Europe are leading regions in number of unique users.

 {% include users_geo_distr.html %}
 Germany and Iran are responsible for 50% of all unique users.
+It happens that Norbu app is free in Iran, that explains its popularity.

 {% include cities_distr.html %}
 The most active city is Tehran.